fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 And if you allow yourself to let go of this sense of identity, things will fall into place.
 My friend Dan recently reminded me of a good phrase in Spanish I really like:
-> "Cuando te toca, ni aunque te quites y cuando no te toca, ni aunque te pongas" Which loosely translates to "When it's your turn, not even if you move away, and when it's not your turn, not even if you try."
+> "Cuando te toca, ni aunque te quites y cuando no te toca, ni aunque te pongas" Which loosely translates to "When it's your turn, it doesn't matter if try to avoid it, and when it's not your turn, you won't get it even if you try."
 Face truth, make the necessary sacrifices, and surrender yourself to life and things will fall into place.

 Living in truth is certainly harder than not living in truth.